mxcl/PromiseKit/Documentation/Troubleshooting.md

 if you are using our `wait()` function.
 Please read the documentation for `wait()` for suggestions and caveats.

+#### 4. Your promise returned a cancellation error

+Cancelation is neither success nor failure.
+So this is the correct behavior.
+Use a `finally` if you need to do some clean up.

 ### `Result of call to 'done(on:_:)' is unused`, `Result of call to 'then(on:_:)' is unused`

 PromiseKit deliberately avoids the `@discardableResult` annotation because the